-- 52. India fails to identify any reasonable alternatives to the additional bond directive that would address the particular concern faced by CBP.
+- 30. The directive is "necessary to secure compliance" with U.S. antidumping and countervailing duty assessment laws, in particular 19 U.S.C.
+1673e(a)(1) governing the assessment of antidumping duties, and general customs laws and regulations requiring the payment of duties owed to the U.S. Treasury.
+As evidenced by, among other things, the criteria the directive uses to determine bond amounts, the directive and its application to shrimp secures compliance with this obligation and general customs laws and regulations requiring payment of duties owed to the U.S. Treasury. - 31.
 As possible WTO-consistent alternatives, India cites U.S. civil remedies or alternately proposes requiring "commercial importers across the board to demonstrate higher levels of financial soundness before being permitted to undertake imports."
 Civil recovery proceedings are not a reasonable alternative to address the problem faced by CBP: like cash deposits, CBP has used civil recovery to try to recover duties when an importer defaults, yet notwithstanding these efforts, uncollected duties have continued to accrue.
 Civil recovery produces no remedy if the importer cannot be reached or has no attachable assets by the time the proceeding has concluded.
 Thus, these measures do not constitute reasonably available alternatives that "would preserve for" the United States "its right to achieve ... the objective pursued."
-Finally, India's suggestion that CBP require all importers to demonstrate higher levels of financial soundness would imply that CBP can require greater security in all cases, but cannot target particular areas such as collection of antidumping duties with respect to which a specific problem has been found to exist. - 53.
+Finally, India's suggestion that CBP require all importers to demonstrate higher levels of financial soundness would imply that CBP can require greater security in all cases, but cannot target particular areas such as collection of antidumping duties with respect to which a specific problem has been found to exist. - 32.
 The additional bond directive meets the requirements of the chapeau to Article XX.
 It has not been applied in a manner that would constitute a "disguised restriction on international trade" or "a means of arbitrary or unjustifiable discrimination between countries where the same conditions prevail."
 It has been administered uniformly, and does not discriminate.
-As explained in previous submissions and above, shrimp was not, as India suggests, "singled out"; 89 rather the bond requirements were applied to shrimp because the particular characteristics of the industry suggested increased risk of default and, should defaults occur, the consequences to the revenue would have been substantial due to the large quantities of shrimp being imported.
-Nor is the requirement a "disguised restriction on trade" contrary to India's assertion, it was not adopted for the purpose of "provid[ing] a level playing field' to domestic industry," 90 but rather was designed to address a serious problem with defaults.
-It was not "arbitrary or unjustifiable discrimination" all countries subject to the shrimp order were equally subject to the additional bond requirement, and the directive was applied neutrally to each.